 There are plenty of family traditions around these two activities and, for the meal itself, lots of advice on how to cook healthy dishes and avoid overeating.
-But for Cheshire County families who want to make their holidays even healthier, heading outside and taking a group walk may the touchdown pass of Thanksgiving traditions.
+But for Cheshire County families who want to make their holidays even healthier, heading outside and taking a group walk may the touchdown pass of Thanksgiving & other holiday traditions.

 Walking, in general, is one of the most accessible healthy activities available to us.
 Free, low-risk, and requiring not much more than sturdy shoes, walking offers a host of health benefits.

 Walking burns calories.
 Walking just one mile burns approximately 100 calories, depending on your size, age, and sex.
 In fact, walking burns nearly as many calories as running!
 This is especially helpful after a large Thanksgiving meal, which can run from 1.600 to 3,000 calories per plate.
 (There’s a reason you feel stuffed as a turkey at the end of the meal.
 That’s a lot of calories!)

 Walking improves mood.
 It’s not unusual for Thanksgiving afternoons to have their fair share of ill tempers.
 Overeating, extended family time, and the pressure of producing a big meal can easily put family members at odds with each other.
 Walking is proven to make your brain more sensitive to the hormones serotonin and norepinephrine, which ease the feeling of depression.
 They also stimulate the release of endorphins, known as the “happy hormone.”

 Walking restores a feeling of family togetherness.
 A 2018 study found that parent-child bonds improve and family members get along better when they spend time in nature—even as little as 20 minutes in a nearby park.